Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

 npm run test:bsc bscTestnet
 ```

+In order to run the test currently in the boilerplate, use the following command: `npm run test:bsc --network=(bscTestnet | bscMainnet)` (remember to choose a network!).
+The current test file just has some boilerplate tests to get you started.
+You will likely want to add network-specific tests to ensure your contracts are behaving as expected.

 ### Compiling

 You do not need to add any new compilers or settings to compile your contracts for the BNB Smart Chain, as it is fully EVM compatible.
 The `truffle-config.bsc.js` configuration file indicates the contract and build paths for BSC-destined contracts.